Soviet Test 184

 Priozersk is still a restricted town (even though it has grown in population to more than 13,000) and foreigners have to get special permission to enter the town (although such permission is occasionally given).
 If you want a close up look at a satellite view of the village, go to the Wikimapia view of Priozersk.
 This will take you directly to a clear aerial view centered on the "administrative headquarters and residential area" for the Saryshagan test range in Priozersk.
 Some photos of Priozersk are here.
 From the photos, the town looks quite ordinary, but it was often regarded as a beautiful lakeside town when compared to the surrounding extremely desolate and flat prairies of the Saryshagan region.

 At the time of the K Project, only risky U-2 flights and expensive spy satellites could peer down on this mysterious town (which was a frequent target of such spy activities).
-Now, anyone with an internet connection can zoom in, and even find the only internet cafe in Priozersk, which is in a former public library about one kilometer east of the Saryshagan administrative headquarters.
+Now, anyone with an internet connection can zoom in and learn many details about this once-secret city.
 You can also see the control point for entry into Priozersk on the east-west road near the northwest corner of the town.
 (The control point on the roadway going south is several miles south of the town, and the roadway going off to the northwest appears to be impassable.)
 In the years from 2008 to 2010, certain government agencies in that part of the world didn't seem to like the idea of Priozersk being tagged on Wikimapia.
 This mysterious town was usually tagged on Wikimapia in Cyrillic, but the tag occasionally disappeared, only to reappear later in a different form.
 Much of the former secrecy has been lifted, and Priozersk now even has its own official city web site.
 (If you want to read any of the Kazakhstan web pages, choose "Pyc" on the page to get the Russian language, while using the Google Chrome browser, which includes a Russian-to-English translator function.
 Even if the web page has an "English" option, this will often give you better results.)

 According to the Voice of Russia, RIA Novosti and Pravda, Russia is still leasing this Saryshagan test range, and still launches missiles in this Kapustin Yar to Saryshagan trajectory.
 In one test of a Topol-M missile (known by its NATO name of the SS-27) on November 1, 2005, the missile impacted on the Saryshagan test range.
 The Topol-M missile has auxiliary engines that fire randomly, to keep the missile on a non-ballistic trajectory to evade traditional ballistic missile defenses.
 The Topol-M is now deployed in the Russian nuclear arsenal.
 On December 5, 2010, when Russia performed a successful launch of an older Topol missile that is similar in capabilities the the United States Minuteman missile.
 That unarmed missile also impacted on target in the Saryshagan area.
 (Its launch point was reportedly in the Astrakhan region of Russia, which is somewhat to the south of Kapustin Yar, but the missile was approximately following the same trajectory that they have been using for more than a half century.)
 On December 27, 2013, Russia launched an RS-12M missile from Kapustin Yar to Saryshagan using the exact same flight path as was used for the 1962 Soviet EMP tests, except that the 2013 launch completed its full trajectory and impacted on the Saryshagan missile test range.